 Manhole cover in Schwerin

-This manhole cover on a platform of the main railway station in Prague (Praha hlavní nádraží) shows the historic station building.
-The structure was designed by Czech architect Josef Fanta in the years 1901/09.
-The entrance hall of the building is now off the beaten track and forms an oasis of Art Nouveau.
+This manhole cover on a platform of Prague Central Station (Praha hlavní nádraží) displays the historic station building.
+Today, the entrance hall of this building, created by Josef Fanta, forms a hidden gem for friends of Art Nouveau.
 [German]

 Manhole cover in Jena